unity858/sundry/latex/second sty/README.md

 Also I want to see someone's reaction when I name a package after them lululul

-Edit: Heeeeeeeeyyyy!!
-The forest theme's my idea: https://github.com/chennisden/geometryexplorer/blob/gh-pages/texmf/tex/latex/forest.sty
+Edit: I'm proud to have my idea of a dark green sty appear in another package: https://github.com/chennisden/geometryexplorer/blob/gh-pages/texmf/tex/latex/forest.sty